Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+1.6.0 - cleaned up code pulling unique items into one loop not 3 separate loops.
+Fixed Mark to only appear in one spot.

 1.5.0 - added ability to download specific file by name or part of a name and fixed major bug on associated products list where resultant list was malformed